MISSING PERSON CASE

 A long standing ideal in this country and in our legal system is "a person is presumed innocent until proven guilty."
 Unfortunately, there are times when an innocent person is wrongly accused.
 As a defense investigator, I believe everyone should have the ability to properly defend themselves in criminal matters.
 The prosecutors have law enforcement and DA investigators, and the defendant has criminal defense investigators.

-The Client, a law abiding citizen who worked for many years in the convoluted public assistance system for elderly and infirmed, was accused of forging their client’s names on official documents.
+The Client, a law abiding citizen who worked for many years in the convoluted public assistance system for the elderly, was accused of forging their client’s names on official documents.
 The case investigation began in December of 2011 and subsequent criminal charges, alleging multiple felony counts, were filed against our client.
 He retained an attorney and began the court process.
 Initially, the charges were dropped with a promise that if refiled, they would contact the client’s attorney.

 Ultimately, our client received a favorable resolution in this case.
 In essence the case and charges were dismissed.
 Although our client was happy about the outcome, their life was still turned upside down.
 It is a proud moment when you are able to clear someone of alleged wrongdoing, and we are empathetic to the client who now has to try to put their life back together.